Morrowga/leadcapture-automation/TESTING.md

     "phone": "+19876543210",
     "company": "Enterprise Solutions Corp",
     "website": "https://enterprisesolutions.com",
     "message": "We\'re ready to migrate from our current system.
 We have a team of 200 sales reps and need implementation within 60 days.
-Budget approved for $100k annually.
-Can we schedule a demo this week?", "budget": "$100,000/year",
+Budget approved for 100 usd annually.
+Can we schedule a demo this week?", "budget": "100000",
     "source": "google-ads",
     "industry": "Technology",
     "job_title": "VP of Sales"